chiragdaryani/naive-bayes-from-scratch/README.md

 Our program **src/main.py** takes three command-line options.
 The first is the path to the training file, the second is the path to the test file and the third is the path to the output file.

-The assignment's training data can be found in [data/train.csv](data/train.csv),and the in-domain test data can be found in [data/test.csv](data/test.csv).
+The training data can be found in [data/train.csv](data/train.csv),and the in-domain test data can be found in [data/test.csv](data/test.csv).

 The output file must be generated in the [output/](output/) directory.